Seifalla/Binary-Multiplier/README.md

 -	Use g++ to compile

--	Run as: ./a.out testFile.txt (where testFile contains the two operands)
+-	Run as: ./a.out testFile.txt (where testFile contains the two operands seperated by an empty space)

 -	The two operands should be entered in reversed order (i.e. they should start with the least significant bit).